-Remodeling a bathroom is a breath fresh air into your home, making it a comfortable and relaxing sanctuary, but be warned that it won’t be cheap.
-Of course you can cut costs by monitoring certain expenses, but in general, a small bathroom remodel will cost about $3,000-$7,000 dollars while a large bathroom can easily run upwards of $8,000-$10,000 dollars.
+Remodeling a bathroom is a breath of fresh air into your home, making it a comfortable and relaxing sanctuary, but be warned that it won’t be cheap.
+Of course, you can cut costs by monitoring certain expenses, but in general, a small bathroom remodel will cost about $3,000-$7,000 dollars.
+A large bathroom can easily run upwards of $8,000-$10,000 dollars.
 Here is the cost break down by bathroom item:

 - Bathroom Floors